betalantz/intro_instances_properties/script.md

 - `fido` is just a variable name
 - I could just as well write `x = Dog.new`
 - variables are like labels we as programmers put on objects so we can refer to and manipulate them
-- variables mean nothing to Ruby
+- variables don't inherently _mean_ anything to Ruby, they're just labels
-- our `fido` object is not named "Fido"
+- our `fido` Dog object does not yet have the property of a name "Fido"
-- our Dogs don't even have the concept yet of having a name
+- our Dogs don't even have the concept yet of having a name property (or characteristic)
-- Ruby can't infer "oh, the programmer created a Dog object with the variable `fido` so maybe I should give that object a `fido` property
+- Ruby can't infer "oh, the programmer created a Dog object assigned to the variable `fido` so maybe I should give that object a `fido` property"

 _004_attributes_and_instances.rb_
 ```ruby